Positions and Lab Life

 The lab provides hands-on training in state-of-the-art analysis methods for electrophysiology data, careful experimental design and psychophysics, computational modeling of brain and behavioral data, cutting-edge statistical methods, communication of scientific ideas and results, and the use of non-invasive brain stimulation in cognitive neuroscience research.
 If these sound like skills you are interested in, consider applying!

 As a team, we value inclusivity and cooperation.
 Science is a group effort and we learn more by working together.
-The lab also prioritizes honesty and transparency in scientific research.
+The lab also prioritizes transparency in scientific research.
 As a consequence, being meticulous and detail-oriented helps.
 Anything you do in the lab someone else should be able to repeat later.
 As a mentor, Jason is happy to be involved in all aspects of research from design, to data collection, to analysis and writing.
 The larger community of researchers in Psychology and Neuroscience at UCSC can also serve as an important point of contact for mentorship and collaboration is highly encouraged.
 The lab is (working on being) non-hierarchical - mentorship also comes from all members of the lab.

 Work-life balance is respected; there is so much to do in Santa Cruz that will make you a happier person!
 See the pictures above and below for just a few examples.